 Telenet is the largest cable television operator in Belgium.
 Its hybrid fiber-coaxial cable network covers 66% of the national footprint of Belgium based on homes passed.
-The network spans across the Flanders area, two-third owned by Telenet and one-third operated and owned by Fluvius (former Interkabel) and includes the metropolitan centres of Antwerp, Ghent and approximately two-third of Brussels.
+The network spans across the whole of Flanders (two-third owned by Telenet and one-third operated and owned by Fluvius), approximately two-third of the Brussels-Capital Region and some municipalities around Rance in the Walloon area.

-Telenet offers basic and enhanced video, including high definition (HD), pay television and video-ondemand (VOD) services, high-speed broadband internet and fixed-line and mobile telephony services to residential subscribers who reside in Telenet's network area.
+Telenet offers basic and enhanced video, including high definition (HD), pay television and video-on-demand (VOD) services, high-speed broadband internet and fixed-line and mobile telephony services to residential subscribers who reside in Telenet's network area.

-Over the past few years, Telenet Group was able to expand its services and customer experience towards customers by acquiring 1/ BASE (Q1 2016) company (customer base of this stand-alone mobile operator and its mobile network) and 2/ SFR (Q2 2017) Belgium (extending its services to parts of Brussels region)and Luxembourg (which evolved into a JV with Eltrona as of April 1st, 2020).
+Over the past few years, Telenet Group was able to expand its services and customer experience by acquiring 1/ BASE company (Q1 2016, customer base of this stand-alone mobile operator and its mobile network) and 2/ SFR Belgium (Q2 2017, extending its services to parts of Brussels region)